 Through 2020 we have all had to devise new ways to solve problems we've never faced before, and nonprofits are showing the way.

 The Greater Yavapai County Coalition (GYCC) is dedicated to providing support to the LGBTQ+ community and other underserved populations in the area.
-Sometimes that comes in the form of fundraising, providing education, networking between the community and allies, or providing safe places for the community to just be
+Sometimes that comes in the form of fundraising, providing education, networking between the community and allies, or providing safe places for the community to just be themselves.

 This past year we all had to learn to respond quickly to the situations that a global pandemic, civil unrest, drastic personal finance changes and other unexpected events brought down on individuals and communities, and GYCC learned to respond quickly in kind.When Yavapai County first began to close down businesses and schools and ask people to quarantine at home, GYCC responded by rapidly collecting and updating information on who was open and who was providing what resources for those in need.